The story continues...

 The first columns for the next pod of the new station were erected on 17 November; this photo was taken around the 6th of December when all the columns had been erected.
 Note the large downwind snow ramp, not a snowdrift but an access for material delivery.
-This would later cause differential settlement problems )photo from Jerry Marty and Steven McLachlan).
+This would later cause differential settlement problems) photo from Jerry Marty and Steven McLachlan).
 Here is more information and photos.

 Time capsule installed in the new station grade beams, to be opened in 2050 (11 January).

-The platform was designed for jacking and had been raised at least once before, by removing the detectors and platform and adding leg extensions.
-This project was shut down when Skylab went cold after the 2005 winter; it was reactivated in 2009-10, and these smiley-faced red boxes and their platform were relocated in front of the station (Jack Corbin, NSF).
+The platform was designed for raising and had been raised at least once before, by removing the detectors and platform and adding leg extensions.
+This project was later shut down when Skylab went cold after the 2005 winter; it was reactivated in 2009-10, and these smiley-faced red boxes and their platform were relocated in front of the station (Jack Corbin, NSF).

 Russian single-engined Antonov-3 aircraft arrives from PH (1/8) crammed with 14 aboard, including Arthur Chilingarov, the deputy Russian Duma chairman.
 It fails to take off, creating a significant international incident.

 After the completion of the visit, the aircraft, well, wouldn't start.
 Eventually the Russian dignitaries were flown back to McM and NZ (with an $80,000 bill to Russia) while the tourists had to pay for an ANI ticket back to PH.
 This picture courtesy Scott Smith...his complete story is here, while Steven McLachlan has many more pictures on his site.